jamesmpls80/S2T2S/README.md

 ⚠️ Known Issues & Notes
 Ollama Service Start Failure
 On some systems, brew services start ollama fails with:
 Bootstrap failed: 5: Input/output error
 The install script will log the error and continue.
 You can try starting it manually:

 sudo launchctl bootstrap gui/$(id -u) ~/Library/LaunchAgents/homebrew.mxcl.ollama.plist

-Verbose Output
-By default, Coqui TTS and Whisper produce a lot of setup logs.
-The latest code reduces this noise in the console.
+Verbose Output: By default, Coqui TTS and Whisper produce a lot of setup logs.
+I am still working to reduce this noise in the console.

-CPU Mode Only
-Whisper is forced to run on CPU (device="cpu") with FP32 for compatibility.
+CPU Mode Only: Whisper is forced to run on CPU (device="cpu") with FP32 for compatibility.

 ▶️ Usage
 After installation: